web analytics

 ¡Hasta mañana!

-MIÉRCOLES 28 de Mayo – Guatemala City → Xela:
+MIÉRCOLES 28 de Mayo – Guatemala City → Xela

 Day Two of our trip was a big travel day, as we drove all the way to Xela (aka Quetzaltenango)!
 We broke up the four-hour scenic drive with a quick lunch in Tecpan before arriving at Lunavela, our hotel for the duration of our stay in Xela.
-We then headed over to Chocoyos Casa de Artistas, where we made some feline friends before diving into our first rehearsal for Omar’s new piece, ‘Madre’!
+We then headed over to Los Chocoyos Casa de Artistas, where we made some feline friends before diving into our first rehearsal for Omar’s new piece, ‘Madre’!
 We are so grateful to Omar for embarking on such a fast-paced choreographic process with our Dance Volunteers, and can’t wait to see how it comes together.

 After a long day of travels and rehearsals, we enjoyed dinner at El Pasaje Mediterraneo and started discussing plans for our first workshop tomorrow with ProDanza!
 We can’t wait to start teaching.